Schafkopf: Emergence and development

 oldest actual rule set for Bavarian Schafkopf is found in Der gewandte Kartenspieler: 2.
-Der Schaffkopf: ein geistreiches Kartenspiel ("The Skilful Card Player: 2.
-Schafkopf: an Ingenious Card Game") printed in Würzburg in 1884.
+Der Schaffkopf: ein geistreiches Kartenspiel printed in Würzburg in 1884.
 This was followed a decade later by the Schafkopf-Büchlein - Detailliche Anleitung zum Lernen und Verbessern des Schafkopfspiel mit deutschen Karten, published in Amberg in 1895, in which the author explicitly explains the differences from Schafkopf variants played in northern Germany, i.e. Skat and Doppelkopf.
+The 1876 poem is reprinted although the author clearly did not know its origin.